6809 Assembly programming for

 MIDI |

-Ports Sub CPU
+Ports on the Sub CPU

 Address |